eitan-rosati/Data-Analysis-Projects/README.md

 # Data-Analysis-Projects
-In this repository i upload different projects of data analysis in ipynb format.
+In this repository i upload different projects of data analysis in ipynb format(Code writen in Python).

 ## Projects:
 ### 1. **Games Analysis**:<br>